mklabs/mklabs.github.com/_posts/2015-04-20-es6-class-express-routing.md

 Quite concise, with the conveniency of a real class.
 ES6 goodness ;)

-This is merely a few lines, but I might push that to npm ...
+This is merely a few lines, but I might push that to npm.